AlexWorx/ALib-Class-Library/docs/pages/alib_mod_enums.md

 \I{################################################################################################}
-### 4.4.2 ALib Module BaseCamp And Enum Records  ### {#alib_enums_records_resourced_resourced}
+### 4.4.2 ALib Camps And Enum Records  ### {#alib_enums_records_resourced_camps}

-With the inclusion of module \alib_basecamp_nl in an \alibdist, the strings used to define enum records should \ref alib_basecamp_resources "be resourced".
+With the inclusion of module \alib_camp_nl in an \alibbuild, the strings used to define enum records should \ref alib_mod_resources "be resourced".
 A next overload of method \b Bootstrap supports this:

-- \doxlinkproblem{structalib_1_1enums_1_1EnumRecords.html;ae92f4e570b805dbcf971d91d68863561;EnumRecords::Bootstrap(ResourcePool&, const NString& category, const NString& name, character innerDelim, character outerDelim)}
+- \doxlinkproblem{namespacealib_1_1enums_1_1bootstrap.html;a6b2924cfafabfad08496d390d7afd5e5;Bootstrap(ResourcePool&, const NString& category, const NString& name, character innerDelim, character outerDelim)}

+which can be accessed after the inclusion of the header \implude{Camp}.

-While its use is straight forward, it has a specific feature, which is about separating the each record's definition string into an indexed list of separated resource strings.<br>
+While its use is straight forward, it has a specific feature, which is about separating each record's definition string into an indexed list of separated resource strings.<br>
 Please consult the reference documentation of this method for further information.
 This feature is likewise available for the upcoming two further methods.

 \I{################################################################################################}
-### 4.4.3 Using TMP struct T_Resourced  ### {#alib_enums_records_resourced_tresourced}
+### 4.4.3 Using the Type Trait ResourcedTraits  ### {#alib_enums_records_resourced_tresourced}

-Module \alib_basecamp_nl provides tool TMP struct \alib{lang::resources;T_Resourced} to announce resource information for a type, aiming to have this information available in independent places.
+Module \alib_resources_nl provides the type trait \alib{resources;ResourcedTraits} to announce resource information for a type, aiming to have this information available in independent places.
 If a specialization of that struct is given for an enumeration type, overloaded method

-- \doxlinkproblem{structalib_1_1enums_1_1EnumRecords.html;a496087244c6c432faff605907cbb5779;EnumRecords::Bootstrap(character innerDelim, character outerDelim)}
+- \doxlinkproblem{namespacealib_1_1enums_1_1bootstrap.html;a36e2384bf6a7746d8e30e4382d7d6ed2;Bootstrap(character innerDelim, character outerDelim)}

 becomes available.
-The fact that this overload reads the information from \b T_Resourced, becomes obvious from the reduced argument list.
+The fact that this overload reads the information from \b ResourcedTraits
+becomes obvious from the reduced argument list.

-An important advantage of using TMP struct \alib{lang::resources;T_Resourced} when used with
+An important advantage of using the type trait \alib{resources;ResourcedTraits} when used with
 <em>ALib Enum Record</em> definition strings, is that code that reads and uses a record may use
 string members of the records in turn as resource names, which it then loads when needed.
-For this, it ignores method \alib{lang::resources;T_Resourced::Name} and uses the name given in that field instead.
+For this, it ignores the method \alib{resources;ResourcedTraits::Name} and uses the name given in that field instead.

-If so, the "contract" that custom enums that are passed to such code have to fulfill, then may include that a specialization for \b T_Resourced is given.
+If so, the "contract" that custom enums that are passed to such code have to fulfill, then may include that a specialization for \b ResourcedTraits is given.

 \note
   Within \alib, two record types exist that make use of this paradigm.
-In both cases, the using code determines if \b T_Resourced is specialized.
-In the case it is, some fields of the records are interpreted as names of further resources to load, and in case it is not, the fields value will be used instead.<br>
+In both cases, the using code determines if \b ResourcedTraits is specialized.
+In the case it is, some fields of the records are interpreted as names of further resources to load.
+In case it is not, the field's value will be used instead.<br>
   The two types will be introduced in a later chapter.

 \I{################################################################################################}
 ### 4.4.4 Using Resources In ALib Modules  ### {#alib_enums_records_resourced_from_modules}
 The final overload of method is given with:

-- \doxlinkproblem{structalib_1_1enums_1_1EnumRecords.html;a3f53bd91d95895ba5b130fb126f7fc2f;EnumRecords::Bootstrap(lang::Camp&, const NString& name, character innerDelim, character outerDelim)}
+- \doxlinkproblem{namespacealib_1_1enums_1_1bootstrap.html;a2c973ee8ab384d73005f2d35e65a2b06;EnumRecords::Bootstrap(camp::Camp&, const NString& name, character innerDelim, character outerDelim)}

-This method should be used when a software uses class \alib{lang;Camp} to organize bootstrapping, resource management, configuration data, etc., just the same as any \e full \alibmod does.
+This method should be used when software uses class \alib{camp;Camp} to organize bootstrapping, resource management, configuration data, etc., just the same as any \e full \alibmod does.

 If so, this method is preferred over all others versions, except for the cases where the use of
-\b T_Resourced is mandatory or otherwise superior, as described in the previous section.
+\b ResourcedTraits is mandatory or otherwise superior, as described in the previous section.

-Further information is given with the \ref alib_basecamp_resources "programmer's manual" of module
+Further information is given with the \ref alib_mod_resources "programmer's manual" of module
-\alib_basecamp_nl.<br>
+\alib_resources_nl.<br>
 A comprehensive sample of using \alib resources placed in a custom module is provided with the
 \ref alib_cli_tut "tutorial of ALib Module 'CLI'".
 The sample code provided there, can be easily used as a jump start into an own project that